rconan/SIMCEO/README.md

 ## Controller driver

 A controller can be placed between a sensor and a mirror.
+The controller runs on the client side of the application, `server` must then be set to `false`.
 The inputs are given as a list with the sensor section name and sensor output name.
 The outputs are given as a list with the mirror name and mirror input name.